Interfacial Line Energy of a Topological Phase: Topological interface energy

-{\tb{While our discussion of topological surface tension has been done in context of model introduced in Eq.~\eqref{eq_hbhz}, the phenomenology holds true in general.
-For instance, the Hamiltonian here contains, in addition to bare particle-hole symmetry for fermions, a symmetry where the fermionic spectrum remains invariant under spin flip $s_i \rightarrow -s_i$.
-This results into the fermionic volume contribution to free energy $\Delta \epsilon=0$ where $\Delta E \propto \Delta \epsilon n$ (see near Eq.~\eqref{freeEn}).
-The quench physics then is solely determined by surface term.
-However, in absence of this symmetry, when $\Delta \epsilon \neq 0$, topological surface tension still dominantly governs the nucleation physics in topological regime albeit with renormalized $n^{\rm{Q}}_{c}$ and $\gamma$ (see SM~\cite{supp_sm}).}} To further study if this physics remains stable under thermal fluctuations, we now analyze the system at finite temperatures.
+While our discussion of topological interface energy has been done in context of model introduced in Eq.~\eqref{eq_hbhz}, the phenomenology holds true in general.
+Due to the spin-fermion flip symmetry for the model in Eq.~\eqref{eq_hbhz}, the fermionic volume contribution to free energy $\Delta \epsilon=0$ where $\Delta E \propto \Delta \epsilon n$ (see near Eq.~\eqref{freeEn}).
+The quench physics then is solely determined by the interfacial contribution.
+However, in absence of this symmetry, when $\Delta \epsilon \neq 0$, the topological interface energy contribution still dominantly governs the nucleation physics in topological regime albeit with renormalized $n^{\rm{Q}}_{c}$ and $\gamma$ (see Appendix~\ref{app_symmetry}).
+To further study if this physics remains stable under thermal fluctuations, we now analyze the system at finite temperatures.